ICAS Charities Panel

 Adrienne Airlie (Chair)

 Adrienne became Chief Executive of Martin Aitken & Co Ltd in 2010 following a series of strategic mergers and acquisitions of accountancy practices and independent financial advisers.
-She has a reputation for being able to explain the complexities of new accounting practices and standards succinctly to businesses and charities and she is Convener of the ICAS Charity Committee and a member of Mercy Corps Global Executive Board.
+She has a reputation for being able to explain the complexities of new accounting practices and standards succinctly to businesses and charities and she is Chair of the ICAS Charities Panel and a member of Mercy Corps Global Executive Board.
 Adrienne advises a wide range of clients, from start-ups to established family-run businesses and from mid-market limited companies to charities and not-for-profit organisations.
 She advises clients on accounting, statutory audit, tax and business performance issues, as well as corporate governance, regulation and reporting.

 Colin is the Group Finance Director of the Moredun Foundation group of companies, a mixed charitable and commercial group focusing on promoting animal health and welfare through research and education.
 The group owns and operates Pentlands Science Park, south of Edinburgh, and includes the internationally recognised Moredun Research Institute.
 Prior to joining Moredun in 2000, Colin was in practice having trained with Pannell Kerr Forster and was latterly a Director in a small spin-out practice.
 Throughout his career Colin has served as a trustee of several charities.
 He is a Past President of Midlothian and East Lothian Chamber of Commerce and is an Elder in the Church of Scotland.